-In order to complete licensure, candidates must also take and pass the Illinois Test of Academic Proficiency (or receive a waiver), the content-area test for their major field of specialization, and pass the Teacher Performance Assessment (edTPA).
+In order to complete licensure, candidates must take and pass the content-area test for their major field of specialization, and pass the Teacher Performance Assessment (edTPA).

 Student Teaching Prerequisites:

-- Prerequisites for secondary and special foreign language student teaching: EDUC 135, EDUC 136,
+- Prerequisites for secondary and special world language student teaching: EDUC 135, EDUC 136,

 - Prerequisites for special music student teaching: EDUC 135, EDUC 136, EDUC 225, EDUC 225L, music teaching methods studies, EDUC 305, EDUC 305L, a minimum GPA of 2.5 in the major, in professional education courses, and cumulatively, admission to WheTEP, a passing score on the Illinois Licensure Testing System content-area test, clearance through completion of a fingerprint and criminal background check (at the candidate’s expense), and a recommendation from the Conservatory.